Pippins – Heirloom Series

 Packaging: Clear champagne glass; crown closure; flip top for re-closure.

-The Story: Pippins is a tribute to the pioneers that homesteaded on Vancouver Island and across North America.
+Pippins is a tribute to the pioneers that homesteaded on Vancouver Island and across North America.
 A “pippin” is an apple tree that grew from an errant seed (unlike most apple trees, which are propagated by grafting).
 Pippins cider reflects the story of how apple varieties developed during North America’s pioneering age, when many of the Old World varieties failed to thrive, but their seeds produced a generation of new varieties.
-The Yellow Newton Pippin is one such apple, and the main varietal in Sea Cider’s Pippins.
-This apple is high in both acid and sugar (important features in traditional North American cider varieties).
-Pippins cider is made in the New England pre-Prohibition style, which means sharply acidic, but balanced with subtle sweetness, and high in alcohol thanks to chapitalization.
-Fermentation is undertaken at cool temperatures to preserve fruity aromas and to maintain the acidity.
+The Yellow Newton Pippin is one such apple, and the focal varietal in Sea Cider’s Pippins.
+The Pippin is high in both acid and sugar (important features in traditional North American cider varieties).
+Pippins is our crowd pleaser – a crisp, refreshing, real (fermented), apple cider with just a touch of sweetness.
+Pippins cider is made in the New England pre-Prohibition style, which means sharply acidic, but balanced with subtle sweetness, and high in alcohol.
+Fermentation is undertaken at cool temperatures to preserve the fruitiness on the nose and to maintain the acidity.
 A dosage of organic cane sugar is added during fermentation to raise the level of alcohol (this was traditionally important to improve the shelf life of cider during the pioneering days).